mikeehsu/PsAzureTools/fileupload/README.md

 # PsAzureTools > FileUpload
 This code in intended to be deployed into a storage account allowing any person with the link to the Static Website and a SAS token to be able to upload a document into it using a friendly web page.

+One-step deployment:
+* execute the deploy.ps1 Powershell script

-To deploy, use the following steps:
+To deploy manually, use the following steps:
 * create (or use an existing) a storage account
 * on the storage account, enable Resource Sharing (CORS)
     * set Allow orgins to *